 For the purposes of these Conditions, Lies Along means a Customer property or parcel of land that is directly adjacent to or abuts onto the public road allowance where NOTL Hydro has existing distribution facilities of the appropriate voltage and capacity.

-Under the terms of the Distribution System Code, NOTL Hydro has the obligation to connect (under Section 28 of the Electricity Act, 1998) a Building or facility that Lies Along its distribution line, provided that the Building can be connected to NOTL Hydro’s Distribution System without an Expansion or Enhancement and the service installation meets the conditions listed in these Conditions of Service.
+Under the terms of the Distribution System Code, NOTL Hydro has the obligation to connect (under Section 28 of the Electricity Act, 1998) a Building or facility that Lies Along its distribution line, provided that the Building can be connected to NOTL Hydro’s Distribution System without an Expansion or Enhancement and the service installation meets the requirements of these Conditions of Service.

 Where a Customer proposes the development of a property, a deposit may be required.
 For details please refer to Section 2.4.1.1 – Service Deposits.